hpc/charliecloud/doc/ch-run.rst

   is unchanged.)

 :code:`$PATH`
-  Newer Linux distributions replace some root-level directories, such as :code:`/bin`, with symlinks to their counterparts in :code:`/usr`.
+  We append :code:`/bin` to :code:`$PATH` if it’s not already present.
+This is because newer Linux distributions replace some root-level directories, such as :code:`/bin`, with symlinks to their counterparts in :code:`/usr`.
 Some of these distributions (e.g., Fedora 24) have also dropped :code:`/bin` from the default :code:`$PATH`.
 This is a problem when the guest OS does *not* have a merged :code:`/usr` (e.g., Debian 8 “Jessie”).
-Thus, we add :code:`/bin` to :code:`$PATH` if it’s not already present.

   Further reading: